-Malawi College of Accountancy student drowns in Monkey Bay
+College of Accountancy student drowns in Lake Malawi

-A 21-year-old Malawi College of Accountancy student died after he drowned in Lake Malawi where he went for swimming in Monkey Bay, Mangochi District.
+A 21-year-old Malawi College of Accountancy student died on Sunday after he drowned in Lake Malawi at Monkey Bay in Mangochi District.

 Monkey Bay Police Station Publicist Sergeant Alice Sichali identified the deceased as Solomon Magombo from Chileka Village in Traditional Authority Kapeni in Blantyre District.